qmk/qmk_firmware/keyboards/nullbitsco/nibble/README.md

 Note: If you are seeing issues with MacOS and keyboard hangs after sleep, make sure `NO_USB_STARTUP_CHECK = yes` is set in your rules.mk.

+Adds experimental "Remote Keyboard" functionality, which forwards keystrokes from an external macropad, keyboard, or numpad over UART/TRRS, removing the need for an additional USB connection.

 Make example for this keyboard (after setting up your build environment):

     make nullbitsco/nibble:default